servo/servo/README.md

 Pre-installed Android tools are needed.
 See wiki for [details](https://github.com/servo/servo/wiki/Building-for-Android)

-Using Virtualbox:

-If you're running servo on a guest machine, make sure 3D Acceleration is switched off ([#5643](https://github.com/servo/servo/issues/5643))

 ## The Rust compiler

 Servo's build system automatically downloads a Rust compiler to build itself.